 - Tap on “Firmware Update” or “Router Update” to initiate firmware update.
 Tap on “Check”, to check if there is an update available.
 Click “Yes” to install the update.

-If your internet is working slowly after you have fixed the router, there are methods in to speed it up on Windows as well.
-If you are still facing any issues after trying all of these methods, let us know in the comment section below and we will do our best to help you.
+If your internet is working slowly after you have fixed your Netgear router, check the link provided as there are methods in to speed up your Windows as well.
+If you are still facing Netgear router issues after trying all of these methods, let us know in the comment section below and we will do our best to help you.